Part of System Constraints

 If insight is not enough, the question is not: “Why can’t I do it?”

-The better question is: which layer of the system has not updated yet?
+The better question is: which system layer has not yet received a safe update?

 Interpretation

-If a stressful meaning remains active, inquiry may help investigate that interpretation.
+If a stressful meaning remains active, inquiry can help make that interpretation visible.

 Operating rule